telethar/ALttPDoorRandomizer/README.md

 ### Shuffle Back of Tavern

 You may shuffle the back of tavern entrance in ER modes when Experimental Features are turned on.

+### Skull Woods Shuffle

+In an effort to reduce annoying Skull Woods layouts, several new options have been created.

+- Original: Skull woods shuffles classically amongst itself unless insanity is the mode.
+This should mimic prior behavior.
+- Restricted (Vanilla Drops, Entrances Restricted): Skull woods drops are vanilla.
+Skull woods entrances stay in skull woods and are shuffled.
+- Loose (Vanilla Drops, Entrances use Shuffle): Skull woods drops are vanilla.
+The main ER mode's pool determines how to handle.
+- Followlinked (Follow Linked Drops Setting): This looks at the new linked drop settings.
+If linked drops are turned on, then two new pairs of linked drop down and holes are formed.
+Skull front and the hole near the big chest form a pair.
+The east entrance to Skull 2 and th hole in the back of skull woods form another pair.
+If the mode is not a cross-world shuffle, then these 2 new drop-down pairs are limited to the dark world.
+The other drop-down in skull woods, the front two holes will be vanilla.
+If linked drops are off, then the mode determines how to handle the holes and entrances.

+### Linked Drops Override

+This controls whether drops should be linked to nearby entrances or not.

+- Unset: This uses the mode's default which is considered linked for all modes except insanity
+- Linked: Forces drops to be linked to their entrances.
+- Independent: Decouples drops from their entrances.
+In same-world shuffles, holes & entrances may be restricted to a singe world depending on settings and placement to prevent cross-world connection through holes and/or entrances in dungeons.

+### Brief Explanations

+Loose Skull Woods Shuffle:

+- Simple dungeons modes will attempt to fix the layout of skull woods to be more vanilla.
+This includes dungeonssimple, simple, and restricted ER modes.
+- The dungeonsfull mode allows skull woods to be used as a connector but attempt to maintain same-world connectivity.
+- Same world modes like lite & full will generally keep skull woods entrances to a single world to prevent cross-world connections.
+If not inverted, this is not guaranteed to be the dark world though.
+- Cross-world modes will be eaiser to comprehend due to fewer restrictions like crossed, lean and swapped.

+Followdrops with Linked Drops:

+- Some modes don't care much about linked drops: simple, dungeonssimple, dungeonsfull
+- Same-world modes like restricted, full, & lite will often keep skull woods drop pairs in the dark world and there are only 3 options there: pyramid, and the vanilla locations
+- Cross-world modes will benefit the most from the changes as the drop pool expands by two new options for drop placement and guarantees a way out from skull woods west, though the connector must be located.
+- Insanity with linked drops will kind of allow a player to scout holes, at the cost of not being to get back to the hole immediately.

+Followdrops with Independent Drops:
+- dungeonssimple will place holes vanilla anyway
+- dungeonsfull will shuffle the holes
+- Same-world modes like simple, restricted, full, & lite will likely pull all skull woods entrances to a single world.
+(It'll likely be the light world if a single hole is in the light world, unless inverted, then the reverse.)
+- Cross-world modes like swapped, lean, and crossed will mean drops are no longer scoutable.
+Enjoy your coin flips!
+- This is insanity's default anyway, no change.

 ### Overworld Map